-The traditional view of culture bias holds that members of two groups, after being perfectly matched for latent ability, have equal probability of correct response on any given item.
-In MGCFA, members of different groups should use the same latent abilities (e.g., verbal, perceptual) to solve any given subtest, members of different groups should have equivalent subtest loadings (i.e., weights) on the latent factors, members of different groups matched in latent factor mean should get the same score on the subtests loading onto this latent factor.
+The traditional view of culture bias holds that members of two groups, after being perfectly matched for latent ability, do not have equal probability of correct response on any given item.
+To achieve test comparability in MGCFA, members of different groups should use the same latent abilities (e.g., verbal, perceptual) to solve any given subtest, members of different groups should have equivalent subtest loadings (i.e., weights) on the latent factors, members of different groups matched in latent factor mean should get the same score on the subtests loading onto this latent factor.
 If the latent factor scores do not account fully for the group difference in the subtest scores, the remainder is due to external influence, commonly assumed to be culture bias.
+Group differences in subtest loadings and means are identified as metric and scalar non-invariance, respectively.
 Non-invariance typically comes from unwanted nuisance factors beyond the factor(s) that are the intended target of the measures.
 Millsap & Olivera-Aguilar (2012, p.
 388) provides an illustration: the inclusion of a math test having a mixture of multiple-choice items and problem-solving items, with the latter being story problems, may introduce bias against foreign language speakers due to the verbal content of this test.
 If the math factor is not supposed to measure verbal skill, then such a test should be discarded.

 Numerous studies have been conducted using MGCFA, mostly from US samples.
-There was a strong agreement that cognitive tests are cross-culturally valid between Whites and Blacks with minimal or no bias (Beaujean & McGlaughlin, 2014; Dolan, 2000; Dolan & Hamaker, 2001; Frisby & Beaujean, 2015; Hajovsky & Chesnut, 2022;1 Hu et al., 2019; Kane & Oakland, 2010;2 Lasker et al., 2019, 2021; Lubke et al., 2003; Scheiber, 2015, 2016a; Sipe, 2005; Trundt et al., 2018).
+There was a strong agreement that cognitive tests are cross-culturally valid between Whites and Blacks with minimal or no bias (Beaujean & McGlaughlin, 2014; Dolan, 2000; Dolan & Hamaker, 2001; Frisby & Beaujean, 2015; Hajovsky & Chesnut, 2022;1 Hu et al., 2019; Kane & Oakland, 2010;2 Keith et al., 1995; Lasker et al., 2019, 2021; Lubke et al., 2003; Scheiber, 2015, 2016a; Sipe, 2005; Trundt et al., 2018).
 There were two notable exceptions.
-One comes from Scheiber (2016b) who found strong measurement bias in the analysis of the WISC-V between 777/830 White males/females, 188/221 Black males/females, and 308/313 Hispanic males/females.
+One comes from Scheiber (2016b) who found strong measurement bias in the analysis of the WISC-V between 777 White males and 830 White females, 188 Black males and 221 Black females, and 308 Hispanic males and 313 Hispanic females.
 MGCFA was applied to all of these six groups simultaneously.
 Muthén & Asparouhov (2014) showed that MGCFA is not practical for testing many groups (>2).
-Another comes from Benson et al. (2020) who analyzed the UNIT2 norming sample and found that scalar invariance was rejected not only for race (Whites, Blacks, Asians) and ethnicity (Hispanic)
+Another comes from Benson et al. (2020) who analyzed the UNIT2 norming sample and found that scalar invariance was rejected not only for race (Whites, Blacks, Asians) and ethnicity (Hispanic) groups but also for gender groups.
+Metric invariance was also rejected (i.e., loadings are not exactly equal between groups) for age and gender groups, suggesting that the UNIT2 overall is somewhat biased with respect to any group.3